Maximizing subgraph counts in regular graphs: Abstract

 \section{Abstract}

-Given a graph \(H\), we investigate the \(d\)-regular graphs \(G\) with the highest \(H\)-density.
-We reframe the problem as a continuous optimization problem on the eigenvalues of \(G\) by relating injective homomorphism numbers from \(H\) and homomorphism numbers from quotient graphs of \(H\).
-For almost all \(H\), this relation has \emph{non-spectral terms}, which require bounding by \emph{spectral terms} in a way that is sharp at the optimal graph.
+Given a graph \(H\), we investigate the \(d\)-regular graphs \(G\) with the highest \(H\)-density via a novel spectral method.
+The key idea is to bound homomorphism numbers (which are typically \emph{non-spectral}) by spectral polynomials that are sharp for specific graphs.
+After relating injective homomorphism numbers from \(H\) to homomorphism numbers from quotient graphs of \(H\), this allows us to reframe the problem as a continuous optimization problem on the eigenvalues of \(G\).

 For bipartite \(H\) and \(d\) large enough, we show \(G\) consists of disjoint copies of \(K_{d,d}\).
 For non-bipartite \(H\) and \(d\) sufficiently large, \(G\) is a collection of disjoint \(K_{d+1}\) graphs.
 For \(H=C_5\) and \(d=3\), disjoint Petersen graphs emerge.